 A Kindle is a portable hardware device first released in the United States by Amazon.com November 19, 2007.
 Kindle displays images and text using E ink and is capable of getting e-books over the Amazon Whispernet using Sprint's EVDO.
-Users have access to hundreds of thousands of books from Amazon.com.
-The cost is typically less than the paper back version and you can subscribe to magazines, get newspaper subscriptions, RSS feeds, and even connect to the Internet with a basic browser.
+Users can access hundreds of thousands of books from Amazon.com.
+The cost is typically less than the paper back version and you can subscribe to magazines, get newspaper subscriptions, RSS feeds, and connect to the Internet with a basic browser.

-On July 19, 2010 Amazon announced it was now selling more Kindle books than hardcover books.
+On July 19, 2010, Amazon announced it was now selling more Kindle books than hardcover books.

 Amazon.com released a more robust version of the regular Kindle eBook reader, called the Kindle Fire, on November 15, 2011.
 The Kindle Fire is a tablet, whereas the regular Kindle is only an e-reader.
 As a tablet, it is more powerful, featuring a dual-core or quad-core ARM processor, and is capable of playing music, movies, games, surfing the web, and running other applications.
 For web surfing, the device uses a browser named Amazon Silk.